This post may contain affiliate links. You can read my disclosure page for more information.

 - This is a lifestyle change that can be sustained for the rest of your life.

 - It’s not complicated.
 No measuring, counting points and calories or servings of particular nutritional groups.

 We have tried several of the soup recipes in the book, along with pasta and vegetable dishes.
-The monks are even so hip that there is a recipe for avocado toast included in the book. 🙂 We have not prepared any dishes from the book that we would not eat again.
+There is even a recipe for avocado toast included in the book.
+We have not prepared any dishes from the book that we would not eat again.

 Along with recipes, the book lays out sample menu plans for Fast days and Moderation days.
 It also addresses how to eat in restaurants while following the plan, how to incorporate the eating plan if you work away from home during the day, and even how to host a dinner party following recipes from the plan.
 There are also success stories where you can read about others’ experiences with the diet.
 Additionally, there are suggested readings for further study and recipes.

 So we are easing into this way of eating.
 It is a very different approach than the western diet many of us grew up with.
 I personally feel that we know less and less about where our food comes from and the processes used to get it to us, and eating more simply and lower on the food chain is an appealing option.

 I have always been fascinated by monastic life.
 Ignoring the fact that I am not Catholic and that precludes my participation in it, I have still always been intrigued by the way of life of monks and nuns.
 From the first time I saw The Sound of Music, I have loved the idea of being a nun.
 And every Sunday night when I watch Call the Midwife on PBS, I want to live at Nonnatus House with the nuns and nurses. 🙂